Dryness may be an asset when telling a funny story or attending a sunny summer party, but when it comes to our eyes, dry can be a serious downer.

 Staring down the symptoms

 The causes can be far-ranging, however.
-Dry eyes can result from aging, medical conditions such as lupus, diabetes or rheumatoid arthritis, or as a side effect of medications, including antihistamines, antidepressants, certain blood pressure medicines, Parkinson’s medications and birth control pills.
-A diet low in vitamin A also can contribute to dry eyes.
+Dry eyes can result from aging, medical conditions such as lupus, diabetes or rheumatoid arthritis, or as a side effect of medications, including antihistamines, antidepressants, certain blood pressure medicines, and birth control pills.

 Fortunately, relief can be relatively easy to come by.
 Treatment for dry eyes can range from fatty acids to eye drops.
 As for dry eye syndrome, while the condition is chronic, the symptoms can be managed.